 The preference of potential buyers must be considered in determining the varieties to grow.
 If the crop is to be grown for processing, the processor will designate the variety to be grown.
 Varieties differ in the following characteristics: (1) growth habits including vining, semi-vining and bush; (2) pod color at green shell stage — the color may vary from green to silvery to purple; (3) seed color — cream, buff, brown, red, black, spotted and speckled; (4) eye color — varies from no color to pinkish, maroon eye to black eye; (5) seed type — crowder, semi-crowder and non-crowder.
 A crowder pea is one in which the seeds are crowded in the pod, causing seed to be blunt on the ends.

-Most of the varieties listed (Table 1) have a plant type and pod set location, which permits machine harvesting or easier hand harvest when compared to vining types.
+Most of the varieties listed (Table 1) have a plant type, dry pod color, and seed type, bush types, permit machine harvesting or easier hand harvest when compared to vining types.
 From planting to harvest ranges from 58 to 80 days, depending upon season and variety.
 For an updated list of recommended varieties check fact sheet HLA-6035, “Commercial Vegetable Varieties for Oklahoma.”

 Table 1.
 Southern pea varieties.